RaheebAbdulsalam/HDC_E-Commerce/README.md

  - Navigation bar so that the website is easy manuvered.
  - Baskett, so that users can add and remove items they would like to purchase.

- ## What Tools We Used to Add These Features in Our Code
+ ## Tools that have been Used for the website

  - [Laveral](https://laravel.com/) as the framework to PHP to build the website.
  - [Composer](https://getcomposer.org/) is a dependancy manager for PHP.